AnthonyM5/my-awesome-blog/_posts/2021-03-18-sort-algorithms-in-depth.md

 ![insertion-sort](https://bs-uploads.toptal.io/blackfish-uploads/sorting_algorithms_page/content/illustration/animated_image_file/animated_image/27775/insertion-sort-73d4d2a97b420f9cc1d4b2a6f1c7f4c9.gif)

-These methods both involve a O(n<sup>2</sup>) time complexity so we will explore more efficient ways of sorting using strategies like Divide and Conquer, and recursion.
+These methods both involve a O(n<sup>2</sup>) time complexity so we will explore more efficient ways of sorting using a mergesort strategy that combines the concepts of recurison, and divide and conquer.

 ### Merge Sorting:

 We break up our input array until there is only one element left (one element is by default sorted), then we merge the subArrays together until one sorted array remains.

+This divide and conquer technique resolves the sorting by returning single element subArrays that are by default sorted.
+Thus when we pass left/right arrays to our merge function they are already sorted.
+Our mergeSort function then recursively is able to merge subArrays until only one final array remains, that has already been sorted.
+This allows for a logarithmic (dividing by 2 or halving) run time.

+O(n(Log n)) Runtime

 {% highlight javascript %}
-//We are looking to split array *arr* in half recursively
-//Return our base case of a single element *arr*

 const mergeSort = (arr) => {
   if (arr.length === 1) {
     return arr